The User Testing Field Guide

 • Objective 1: Users notice the new add to cart button

-• Objective 2: User find their cart easily once adding an item
+• Objective 2: Users find their cart easily once adding an item

 • Objective 3: Identify any design usability issues in this current flow